Fact-checked

 • Flatulence.

-The sorbent promotes the removal of harmful substances that have entered the stomach and intestines.
-Charcoal microparticles bind toxins that are formed during intoxication, with salmonellosis or botulism.
+The sorbent helps remove harmful substances that have entered the stomach and intestines.
+Carbon microparticles bind toxins that are formed during intoxication, salmonellosis or botulism.
 This allows you to quickly get rid of the infection.
 Since the drug has disinfectant properties, it is advisable to use it for dysentery.

-The duration of the drug depends on the severity of the poisoning or disease and the individual characteristics of the patient's body.
+The duration of drug use depends on the severity of the poisoning or disease and the individual characteristics of the patient's body.

 Release form

-In addition to the usual tablets, coal has several more forms of release:
+In addition to the usual tablets, charcoal is available in several other forms:

 • Powder